Buoyancy test

 $$l = 20\text{ m}$$

-.The mass of the displaced water is thus
+.The mass of the displaced water in the initial position is thus

 $$M_W=l\cdot A\cdot d_W$$